LeaderPortfolio

 Knighthood

-Received a knighthood from King Charles III for services to charity, business, and political service
+Received a knighthood from King Charles III for services to business, politics and philanthropy.

 Minister of Transportation